craig-m/rpi_cluster/doc/readme.md

 ------------------

-Copy the code (this repo) to the R-Pi that will be the deployer, it expects to be stored in /home/pi/rpi_cluster/
+Copy the code (this repo) to the R-Pi that will become the deployer, it **needs** to be copied to /home/pi/rpi_cluster/

+note: no data/files/logs will be created in this dir - it does not need to be backed up.

 ```
 $ rsync -avr --exclude='.git' --exclude='ignore_me' rpi_cluster/ pi@20.20.20.20:~/rpi_cluster